Patients and their relatives with enquiries concerning poisoning / overdose should contact NHS 111.

 Inpatient clinical toxicology service

 This inpatient service provides specialist advice in the management of poisoned patients coming to St Thomas' Hospital.
 Patients admitted with problems related to poisoning will be assessed by a clinical toxicology consultant during one of their twice daily rounds.

 Where appropriate the ongoing care of these patients is provided by the clinical toxicology team.

-A specialist registrar in clinical toxicology and/or consultant is available on call to assess and/or provide advice on acutely poisoned patients who come to A&E.
+A specialist registrar in clinical toxicology and/or consultant is available on call to assess and/or provide advice on acutely poisoned patients who come to the emergency department (A&E).